HOME Kansai Osaka Osaka Castle, Tenmabashi, Kyobashi 10 Best Places for Autumn Leaves in Osaka & When to Enjoy in 2025

 ・Admission: Adults 200 yen (65 years or older living in Sakai City or persons with disabilities free entry with the presentation of certificate), 100 yen for elementary and junior high school students 100 yen, elementary school students free (tax included)

-9. Flower Expo Memorial Park Tsurumi Ryokuchi: See the best Osaka autumn leaves surrounded by the city!
+9. Flower Expo Memorial Park Tsurumi Ryokuchi: Autumn Colors in the Heart of Osaka

-9. Flower Expo Memorial Park Tsurumi Ryokuchi: See the best Osaka autumn leaves surrounded by the city!
+9. Flower Expo Memorial Park Tsurumi Ryokuchi: Autumn Colors in the Heart of Osaka

 • Flower Expo Memorial Park Tsurumi Ryokuchi